AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 <hr>

-**Edit** ({%- include date.html date="2021-03-12" -%}): I still stand by my original points here, but I'd like to note that Tailwind has a very strong appeal for one key reason: It reduces a set of infinitely many property-value pairs to a strict set of finite design tokens to keep you in check so that you're not plucking arbitrary values out of thin air.
+**Edit** ({%- include date.html date: "2021-03-12" -%}): I still stand by my original points here, but I'd like to note that Tailwind has a very strong appeal for one key reason: It reduces a set of infinitely many property-value pairs to a strict set of finite design tokens to keep you in check so that you're not plucking arbitrary values out of thin air.
 This is always a good thing.
 However, consider whether you really need Tailwind.
 Vanilla CSS (and CSS preprocessors) already offer variables (in CSS land, we call them custom properties).
 As long as you create your own design tokens/theme variables, you shouldn't ever run into this issue.
 In fact, this is how Tailwind operates under the hood.

 ### 6. Semantics Is Important.
 Tailwind Forgoes It.